Category Archives: Former Monarchies

 Russian Orthodox Church of Saint Elizabeth; Credit – By Velvet – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=92972063

 With the blessing of Elizabeth’s uncle Nicholas I, Emperor of All Russia, the grief-stricken Adolphe used Elizabeth’s dowry to build the Russian Orthodox Church of Saint Elizabeth in Wiesbaden.
 Adolphe sent his court architect Philipp Hoffmann to Russia to study the architecture of Russian Orthodox churches.
-The location of the church on a hill was chosen by Adolphe himself so that he could always have a view of the church from his residence.
+The church’s location on a hill was chosen by Adolphe himself so that he could always have a view of the church from his residence.
 The church was built from 1847 – 1855, and on May 25, 1855, it was dedicated to Saint Elizabeth, the mother of John the Baptist and Elizabeth’s patron saint.
 Shortly afterward, the coffin containing the remains of Elizabeth and her daughter was taken in a procession from St. Bonifatius Roman Catholic Church, its temporary burial place, to the Russian Orthodox Church of Saint Elizabeth where it was interred in the crypt.

-Tomb of Elizabeth Mikhailovna of Russia, Duchess of Nassau; Credit – By Altera levatur – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=69833581
+Tomb of Elizabeth Mikhailovna of Russia, Duchess of Nassau; Credit – By Altera levatur Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=69833581

 The Russian Orthodox Church of Saint Elizabeth in Wiesbaden, now in the German state of Hesse, has two other royal burials.
 Two of the four children of Elizabeth’s first cousin Alexander II, Emperor of All Russia and his mistress and later his morganatic second wife Catherine Dolgorukov, Princess Yurievskaya are buried there: Prince George Alexandrovich Yurievsky (1872 – 1913) and Princess Olga Alexandrovna Yurievskaya (1874 – 1925).

 In 1851, Adolphe married for a second time to Princess Adelheid-Marie of Anhalt-Dessau.
 They had five children, but only two lived to adulthood including his successor Wilhelm (Guillaume) IV, Grand Duke of Luxembourg.
 Since 1839. the Grand Duchy of Luxembourg had been united with the Netherlands and the King of the Netherlands was also the Grand Duke of Luxembourg.
-This rule continued until the death of King Willem III of the Netherlands in 1890.
+This rule continued until King Willem III of the Netherlands died in 1890.
 His successor was his daughter Wilhelmina, who could not inherit the throne of the Grand Duchy of Luxembourg due to the Salic Law which prevented female succession.
 Through the Nassau Family Pact, Adolph became the Grand Duke of Luxembourg in 1890.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.